acao780/Making-Journey/journal-pages/week-09.md

 I need to research further into calorie data accuracy, sustainable materials, and how to represent energy levels clearly.
 I also need to test whether paper or laser-cut materials work better for showing thickness.

 ### Write one sentence that commits to the direction of you project.(这个）

 ### Peer share
+What is clear and compelling?
+She really like the idea of using thickness to represent calories because it is easy to understand and different from a normal graph.
+The physical aspect of the project makes the data feel more real, and the idea of showing missed meals through gaps is memorable.
+The personal story behind the project also makes the topic more meaningful.

+What still needs to be developed or resolved?
+She think the project needs to further develop how energy levels and food types will be shown.
+I am also curious about how interactive the final outcome will be and whether people will be allowed to touch and rearrange the pieces.
+Another challenge is the amount of laser cutting required, so finding a more efficient production method may be important.

 ## 2. Making Sprint
 ![Alt text](../assets/week-08/week8_1.jpg)]